KevinNugraha106/Data_Science_Projects/README.md

 Lost of project contained in here is the common 'binary-classification' problem, with some of them must be analyzed first before applied to machine learning model.

-You will find the most of codings in the file named: "main_codes.ipynb" file
+You will find the most of codings in the file named: "main_codes.ipynb" in every folder.

-Contact:
-kevinnugraha106@gmail.com
-+62 821 2230 9746
+For details, please contact me through email: kevinnugraha106@gmail.com

+Thank you!